Quickstart

 Other types include Number, Date/Time, and more!

-The values of some fields are highlighted in a grey pill.
+The values of some fields are highlighted in a coloured pill.
 This indicates the value to be either a Multi-select value such as the Employee Level in the Employees table, or a Relationships link such as Assigned in the Jobs table.

 Data section with Sample Data